Sports Premium Funding

-For 2017-2018, our expected allocation for sports premium funding is £19,570.
+Our expected allocation for sports premium funding is £19,650.
 Continuing the success of the previous academic year, the Governors have targeted the same areas for this money:

 Sports Awareness and Lifelong Interest: Raising children's awareness of sports through carefully chosen activities and experiences, continuing the theme of ‘Try Something New!’

 Increasing Children's Participation in External Sports and Competitions: We aim to exceed last year’s achievements as outlined above.